Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Size is a very important factor in unit tests, as they should cover a very small portion of the system.
 Because of that, it makes sense to assume such tests should also execute quickly.

+## Pure functions

+So does that mean that unit tests should not be used at all?
+Well, as we've seen the issue with unit tests arise only if we're testing a unit which has dependencies on other units that we need to mock.

 ## Summary